How to take your teaching even further – assist!

 Who knew?
 There isn’t just one right way to do things.
 Even in Yoga.

 by regular columnist Elissa Jordan, Adventures in Teaching One of my Dad’s favourite stories to tell about me as a little girl is the one about my favourite word: why?
 I carried the word with me everywhere until it was a scraggly, worn-out dirt-encrusted version of itself.
 There’s some discrepancy as to whether or not this was, in fact, my first word.
 Dad says yes.
 Mom thinks it was second, after no. Either way, right from the start I’ve wanted to know the why behind things.
-Not … [Read more...]
+Not one to be … [Read more...]

 Be a Tree: Interpretive Yoga for Adults

 It’s Autumn: trees are delighting us with a riot of colour, littering the ground with jewels from their branches.
 We can take a hint from Mother Nature and enjoy a similar process ourselves, letting go of old, stagnant, nonessentials.
 Releasing has many more nuances than just ‘getting rid’ of something.
 Pay attention to Nature move through a full cycle of gestation, birth, growth, and decay and you’ll see letting go as making space.
-Indeed, Spring blossoms and leaves come to … [Read more...]
+Indeed, Spring blossoms and leaves come to be … [Read more...]

 Kickstart 2010: Are we having fun yet?